Michael-Andreas/testimonials-grid-section/README.md

 ### What I learned

 How to tackle these kind of layouts with css grid.
-Also to use the blockquote tag
+Also how to use the blockquote tag

-To see how you can add code snippets, see below:

 ```html
 <blockquote>